 - Divide 150 by 1,500 to get 0.01.

 - Multiply 0.01 by 100 to get 10%.

 This means that you can deduct 10% of all home expenses.
 As long as they are used solely for business, you may be able to deduct other expenses as well, including internet service and phone service.

 Even if you follow all of the rules and deduct only business-related expenses, there’s still a chance that the IRS might audit you.
 While this shouldn’t be anything to really worry about if you have nothing to hide, it can be quite inconvenient and annoying.

 There are a few things that you can do, however, to lower the chances of being audited.

 - Don’t lie about your income.
 Ever.
 There’s really no point in trying to hide the amount of money that you make.
 Not only is it dishonest, but it’s the IRS that you’re trying to hide it from.
 They will find out.

 - Back up your deductions with physical proof.
-This will usually mean filing a paper tax return, but also lowers the chances that the IRS will pay you a visit.
+This will usually mean filing a paper tax return but also lowers the chances that the IRS will visit you.
 Keep all of your receipts throughout the year, and include copies with your tax return.

 - Include an explanation about any drastic income changes.
 One of the biggest red flags for an audit is an extreme change in income from one year to another.
 For example, if you made $200,000 last year and only made $20,000 this year, attach a note explaining the reason for this.